MicrosoftDocs/visualstudio-docs/docs/profiling/memory-usage-without-debugging2.md

 ## Snapshot details reports

  A snapshot details report describes one snapshot from a diagnostic session.
 To open a details report, select the size or objects link in a snapshot pane.
-Both links open the same report; the only difference is the starting sort order of the **Managed Heap** tree.
+Both links open the same report.
+The only difference is the starting sort order of the **Managed Heap** tree.
 The size link sorts the report by the **Inclusive Size (Bytes)** column.
 The objects link sorts the report by the **Count** column.
 You can change the sort order after the report opens.

  ![Links to snapshot report in a snapshot pane](../profiling/media/memuse_snapshotview_snapshotdetailslinks.png "Links to snapshot report in a snapshot pane")